-Gilyani Bitiasau (/giˈlja.ni biˈti.a.sau/) is an early Bitiasau language representing a conservative ancestral stage of the branch from which Igniazi and Zinari later descend.
-It stands closer to Igniazi than to Zinari, as the latter underwent heavy Tesian influence.
-Gilyani preserves older lexical shapes, fuller vowels, and more transparent consonant sequences later reduced, fused, or regularised.
-It has a predominantly open-to-lightly-closed syllable rhythm, stable penultimate stress, and a compact vowel system /a e i o u/.
-Older orthographic y marks inherited palatalising sequences.
-Its consonant system is simpler than later Igniazi, but already includes conservative realisations such as /β ð ɣ ɾ/.
-Sequences written sy, zy, ny, gy are still pronounced as overt clusters in careful speech.
+Gilyani Bitiasau (/giˈlja.ni biˈti.a.sau/) is an early Bitiasau language representing a relatively conservative ancestral stage from which Igniazi and Zinari later descend.
+It stands structurally closer to Igniazi than to Zinari, the latter having undergone substantial Tesian influence in phonology, lexicon, and administrative style.
+Gilyani preserves older lexical forms, fuller vowel realisations, and more transparent consonant sequences that were later reduced, fused, or regularised in the daughter languages.
+It has a predominantly open to lightly closed syllable structure, regular penultimate stress, and a compact vowel inventory /a e i o u/.
+The consonant system is simpler than that of later Igniazi, but already preserves conservative realisations such as /β ð ɣ ɾ/, while orthographic y continues to mark inherited palatalising sequences.
+In careful speech, sequences written sy, zy, ny, and gy remain overt clusters rather than merged reflexes.

 View full script symbols documentation